-British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy
+One British soldier to face murder charges over 1972 'Bloody Sunday', reigniting controversy

 “However, much of the material which was available for consideration by the Inquiry is not admissible in criminal proceedings, due to strict rules of evidence that apply,” he said.

 The British government said it would provide full legal support to the soldier who will face prosecution.
+No other details were released by prosecutors of the identity of the man, who would be at least in his 60s.

 “The welfare of our former service personnel is of the utmost importance,” Defence Minister Gavin Williamson said in a statement.
 “Our serving and former personnel cannot live in constant fear of prosecution.”